rosshemsley/SublimeClangFormat/README.md

 If You Liked This
 -----------------
-If you like this plugin, maybe you'll like my other plugin, iOpener.
-It makes opening files significantly easier and will feel completely natural if you're used to using a shell.
-Otherwise, why not pop over and star this repo on GitHub?
+- ...
+And want to contribute, PR's gladly accepted!

+- Maybe you'll like my other plugin, [iOpener](https://github.com/rosshemsley/iOpener).
+It lets you open files by path, with completion, history, and other goodies.

 Credits
 -------